pixelvar79/pixelvar79/README.md

 ---

 ## Fun Fact
-- Love my dogs and frustated soccer player.
+- Love my dogs and with high expectations to be a good soccer player.